theblacksmith/sharetribe-cookbook/README.md

 ### For dependencies

-These are attributes configured for included recipes.
+These are the attributes configured by the sharetribe recipes for included recipes.

 #### [sphinx](https://supermarket.chef.io/cookbooks/sphinx)